crmilsap/rss/README.md

 - LLM engine for current events summarization ([related repo](https://github.com/crmilsap/fine-tuning))
 - Implement Chain of Thought (maybe Observe/Action/Thought framework)
 - React Native experience

-Hope you're reading this from X 😉.
-This repo is public for you!